 Elective courses have been designed to round out your animation knowledge.

-The Into the Ocean series of courses can be taken at any time and will give you an insight into the full animation production process.
-Through these courses you’ll learn how to design, model, rig, animate, light, and render your own characters.
+The Into the Ocean course can be taken at any time and will give you an insight into the full animation production process.
+Through this course you’ll learn how to design, model, rig, animate, light, and render your own characters.

-Whilst these courses may only seem relevant to those looking to create their own personal projects, if your aim is to work as a character animator in a studio, having some knowledge of the full production process can be extremely useful.
+Whilst this course may only seem relevant to those looking to create their own personal projects, if your aim is to work as a character animator in a studio, having some knowledge of the full production process can be extremely useful.

 When it comes to learning animation, there are two books which I would recommend above all others.